Plate Tectonics and the Fossil Record

 - Niches - think of job availability, what

-Glossopteris leaf fossil - one of the fossils common to Pangea continental partners.
-This sample from the Ellsworth Mountains of Antarctica.
+Glossopteris leaf fossil - one of the fossils common to Pangea continental partners - an example of the information available in documenting paleobiogeographic distribution.
+This particular sample is from the Ellsworth Mountains of Antarctica.
 Image source: (Photo Credit USGS DDS21) as found at http://www.uwsp.edu/geo/faculty/ritter/geog101/textbook/tectonics_landforms/tectonics_evidence.html

 The Mesozoic world was a time of